4n6ir/getpublicip/README.md

 https://checkip.amazonaws.com

 The Lambda Extension returns the following log entry in the Cloud Watch Logs.
+The account number is only available if the **AWS_ACCOUNT** environment variable is part of the Lambda deployment.

 ```json
 {